TomGeorgi/Ubiquitous-Computing/Laboratory_One/Documentation.md

     ```

     We can see that the function is kept very simple.
-    The example below shows how we can set different values for an digital PWM Pin.
+    The example below shows how we can generate PWM signals with different percentages for a digital PWM Pin.

     ```arduino
     int led = 9; // Digital PWM Pin